Straight-eight engine: Post-war

-Oldsmobile replaced their straight-eight flathead engine with an overhead valve V8 in 1949.
+Oldsmobile replaced their straight-eight flathead engine with its famous overhead valve Rocket V8 in 1949.
 Chrysler replaced its straight-eight with its famous Hemi V-8 for 1951.
 Hudson retired its straight-eight at the end of the 1952 model year.
 Buick introduced a 322 cuin V8 in 1953, with similar displacement as their 320.2 cuin straight-8, which was produced until the end of the 1953 model year.
 Pontiac maintained production on their straight-eight, as well as a L-head inline six, through the end of the 1954 model year, after which a V8 became standard.
 Packard ended production of their signature straight-eight at the end of 1954, replacing it with an overhead valve V8.

 By the end of the 1970s overhead valve V8s powered 80% of automobiles built in the US, and most of the rest had six-cylinder engines.

 In Europe, many automobile factories had been destroyed during World War II, and it took many years before war-devastated economies recovered enough to make large cars popular again.
 The change in the design of cars from a long engine compartment between separate fenders to the modern configuration with its shorter engine compartment quickly led to the demise of the straight-8 engine.
 As a result of this, and of gasoline prices several times as expensive as in the U.S., four- and six-cylinder engines powered the majority of cars in Europe, and the few eight-cylinder cars produced were in the V8 configuration.